 Oil on Panel Restoration

-Alongside our work repairing oil paintings on canvas, we regularly restore oil paintings on panel, using a similarly extensive range of conservation methods to stabilise and repair the painting.
+We regularly restore oil paintings on panel, using an extensive range of conservation methods to stabilise and repair the painting.

 The accumulation of dirt, dust and grime can lead to oil paintings needing significant cleaning.
 Tobacco and smoke residue can also contribute to a layer of dirt settling over the painting.

 Old varnish layers perish and turn yellow over time leading to discolouration of the paintwork surface.
-These old varnishes can be safely removed in the studio and replaced with conservation grade non-yellowing varnish.
+The old varnish can be safely removed in the studio and replaced with conservation grade non-yellowing varnish.

 Depending on whether the painting needs a light, or more intensive professional solvent based clean, the removal of surface dirt and contaminants can achieve remarkable results.